josemotta/IoT.Starter.Pi.Lirc/lirc-console/README.md

 # Lirc-Console

-#### Lirc-Console extends IoT.Starter.Pi.Thing to use Linux Infrared Remote Control
+#### IoT.Starter.Pi.Thing powered by Linux Infrared Remote Control

 ## `IoT.Starter.Pi.Thing` console

+Lirc-Console extends IoT.Starter.Pi.Thing to use Linux Infrared Remote Control.

 Please note that, until now, `home-ui` and `home-web` projects were built with no knowledge about Lirc.
 The `lirconsole` objective is to start Lirc commands from a docker container, and communicate with Lirc installed at RPI host.
 As we will see, the `irsend` command will play an important role here, identifying remotes, their corresponding codes, and blasting IR led with them.